-As part of this program we conduct regular speaking events, and provide educational information at schools, events, and in the media.
+We conduct regular speaking events about bats, and provide educational information at schools, events, and in the media.